The Importance of Tick & Flea Control

 - Determine if there are any unique factors that make your home more susceptible to an infestation

-- Give you an opportunity to ask us any questions you have about ABC’s pest protocol or our treatment options
+- Allow you to ask us any questions you have about ABC’s pest protocol or our treatment options

-Since these treatment solutions cannot penetrate flea cocoons, ABC technicians use products that contain an insect growth regulator so that any flea eggs that do hatch won’t be able to develop into adults.
+Since these treatment solutions cannot penetrate flea cocoons, ABC technicians use products that contain an insect growth regulator so that any flea eggs that do hatch won’t fully develop into adults.
 For that reason, we usually schedule a follow-up appointment after the initial treatment to ensure these treatments have effectively halted the reproductive cycle.
 Get started today with a free estimate.

 Yes, ABC is fully-equipped to help homeowners who are concerned that they may have a tick problem.
 While ticks don’t commonly infest residential areas, these pests are capable of spreading serious health conditions, including Lyme disease, so it’s best to take action to protect your family and pets.
-If you have found just one tick or multiple ticks on your property, we can provide you with a customized treatment plan to target ticks on your property, as well as give you advice on how to make your surroundings less hospitable to these pests in the future.
+Whether you’ve found one tick or many, we can provide you with a customized treatment plan as well as give you advice on how to make your surroundings less hospitable to these pests in the future.

-In order for our technicians to begin treatment fleas, we will confirm that you have taken the necessary steps to prepare your home and property.
-This pre-treatment checklist includes:
+For our flea exterminators to begin treatment, we will confirm that you have taken the necessary steps to prepare your home and property.
+This pre-treatment checklist includes the following:

 - Picking up clutter around your home